Ph.D., Macromolecular Science and Engineering, Case Western Reserve University, 2000

 Sept.
 2002 - Dec.
 2006, Research Chemist, USDA/ARS, Beltsville, Md.

 Apr.
 2000 - Sept.
 2002 - Advanced R&D Engineer, Polymer Diagnostics, Inc. (a division of the PolyOne Corp.), Avon Lake, Ohio

 Jan.
 1995 - Feb.
 1996 - Project Engineer, Utility Development Corporation, Livingston, N.J.

-I have mentored 27 undergraduate students in my research laboratory in the past 5 years and served as the Director of the NSF-REU Site: Bioprocess Engineering for Sustainability.
+I have mentored 18 undergraduate students in my research laboratory in the past 5 years and served as the Director of the NSF-REU Site: Bioprocess Engineering for Sustainability.
 I also mentor a 3-5 person senior design team each academic year.

-The Renewable Materials Research Group is interested in how polymer molecules change shape and how that can be used advantageously to process polymers in new ways.
+The Renewable Materials Research Group is interested in creating new biobased materials and using low energy processing to make new polymer materials.
 We want to design scalable, low energy processes for renewable materials.
 We are pursuing innovative materials and interesting processing:

 Polymer Processing.
 Our research group specializes in biopolymer compounding.
 We continue to pursue the creation of new biopolymers for use in commodity plastics applications like packaging and automobile parts.
 Typical polymer processing involves synthesis, compounding, and molding.
-Biopolymers are synthesized in water at low temperature and atmospheric pressure.
+Biopolymers are synthesized in water at low temperature and at atmospheric pressure.
 Typical fossil fuel based polymers are synthesized in organic solvent and/or at very high temperature and pressure.
 Both are compounded and molded but biopolymers are compounded and molded at much lower temperature.